Dell M1000e: Front:Blade servers

 Integrated at the bottom of the front-side is a connection-option for 2 x USB, meant for a mouse and keyboard, as well as a standard VGA monitor connection (15 pin).
 Next to this is a power-button with power-indication.

-Next to this is a small LCD screen with navigation buttons which allows one to get system-information without the need to access the CMC/management system of the enclosure.
+Next to this is a small LCD with navigation buttons which allows one to get system-information without the need to access the CMC/management system of the enclosure.
 Basic status and configuration information is available via this display.
 To operate the display one can pull it towards one and tilt it for optimal view and access to the navigation button.
-For quick status checks, an indicator light sits alongside the LCD display and is always visible, with a blue LED indicating normal operation and an orange LED indicating a problem of some kind.
+For quick status checks, an indicator light sits alongside the LCD and is always visible, with a blue LED indicating normal operation and an orange LED indicating a problem of some kind.

-This LCD display can also be used for the initial configuration wizard in a newly delivered (unconfigured) system, allowing the operator to configure the CMC IP address.
+This LCD can also be used for the initial configuration wizard in a newly delivered (unconfigured) system, allowing the operator to configure the CMC IP address.